 The club is affiliated with New York Road Runners (NYRR) and the International Front Runners organizations and is a member club of Road Runners Club of America.

-FRNY is a 501(c)(3) non-profit organization.
-The club’s activities are overseen by a Board of Directors that is elected annually.
+FRNY is a 501(c)(3) non-profit organization, incorporated in the state of New York overseen by an annually elected Board of Directors that is elected annually.

 Front Runners New York was founded October 1979 by Malcolm Robinson and named for Patricia Nell Warren's novel The Front Runner, published in 1974.

-In the late 1970s and early 1980s, the club was still in its infancy, with only 35 members on its roster for the first year.
-It took Malcolm Robinson's and Steve Gerben's leadership to stabilize and build its membership to more than 400 by 1985.
-Front Runners members Harold Brueland and David Pitches were the first Front Runners members to race for team FRNY at the New York City Marathon in 1977.
-Guy Zelenak and the early FRNY boards kept very good records, and photos of club members and other materials from that time are now part of the FRNY archives.
-The LGBT community at the time recognized the club's members as runners first, and being LGBT second.
+In the late 1970s and early 1980s, the club was in its infancy, with a roster of only 35 members the first year.
+Malcolm Robinson's and Steve Gerben's leadership stabilized and built the Club’s membership to more than 400 by 1985.
+FRNY members Harold Brueland and David Pitches were the first Front Runners members to race for team FRNY at the New York City Marathon in 1977.
+Guy Zelenak and the early Club boards kept very good records, and photos of club members and other materials from that time are now part of the FRNY archives.
+During the early years, the LGBT community recognized the Club's members as runners first, and members of the LGBT community second.

-From the late 1980s to the 1990s, the AIDS epidemic greatly affected the club's members.
-Past FRNY presidents, board members, runners, and walkers were all affected by the disease.
-Despite that fact, FRNY members still competed at the first and second Gay Games both held in San Francisco.
-The club also continued to be the only running club in New York City to host its own road race in Central Park (the annual Pride Run) and the only running club to volunteer at a water station (mile 24) in the New York City Marathon.
+From the late 1980s to the 1990s, the HIV/AIDS epidemic greatly affected the Club's members.
+Past FRNY presidents, board members, runners, and walkers were all affected.
+Despite that fact, FRNY members still competed at the first two Gay Games in 1982 and 1986 in San Francisco.
+The Club also continued to be the only running club in New York City to host its own road race in Central Park ⏤ the annual LGBT Pride Run®, started in 1984 ⏤ and the only running club to volunteer at a water station (mile 24) in the New York City Marathon.

-Today, the club is proud of its diverse members.
-Even with the addition of new traditions (Awards Night, Cross-Country Meet, Indoor Track Meet, Indoor Triathlon), the club still cherishes and continues annual traditions (Pride Run, mile 24 water station) that commenced over 25 years ago.
+Even with the addition of new events, committees, expanded membership, the Club still cherishes and continues these annual traditions ⏤ LGBT Pride Run®, mile 24 water station ⏤ that commenced over 25 years ago.

 Meet your Front Runners

 Jason has been a proud member of Front Runners New York since 2011.
 Before FRNY, the farthest he had run was 7 miles.
-Since joining he has finished 10 marathons and two triathlons, competed at Gay Games 9, won four participation awards, and met some of his closest friends.
-Prior to stepping up to the board as Treasurer, he served as Pride Run Race Director from 2013-2016 as well as a member of the Membership committee since 2012.
+Since joining he has finished 12 marathons and two triathlons, competed at Gay Games 9 and 10, won four participation awards, and met some of his closest friends.
+Prior to stepping up to the board as Treasurer in 2017, he served as Pride Run Race Director from 2013-2016 as well as a member of the Membership committee since 2012.